carlacupcake/hashin_shtrikman_mp/docs/reference/core/genetic_algorithm/member.md

     - **Returns:** cost (float)

 * `get_general_eff_prop_and_cfs`
-    - Compute the effective non-elastic properties and concentration factors of a composite material using the Hashin-Shtrikman bounds.
+    - Compute the effective non-modulus properties and concentration factors of a composite material using the Hashin-Shtrikman bounds.
     - **Notes**
         + `idx` is the index in self.values where category properties begin
     - **Args:** idx (int, optional)